Georgian Museum of Fine Arts: History

-Dr. George (Gia) Jokhtaberidze and Manana Shevardnadze started collecting art in 1990s.
-After successful entrepreneurial endeavors, Dr. Jokhtaberidze started buying art for personal interests.
+Dr. George (Gia) Jokhtaberidze and Manana Shevardnadze started collecting art in the 1990s.
+After successful entrepreneurial endeavors, Jokhtaberidze started buying art for personal interests.
 During one of the shopping visits, the gallery was about to ship art to a foreign country for very low prices.
-Soon Dr. Jokhtaberidze came to realize that if art was scattered around the world without proper collection, documentation and exhibition, art would be lost forever.
+Jokhtaberidze eventually realized that if art was scattered around the world without proper collection, documentation and exhibition, it would be lost forever.
 Since most of the art was created during the Soviet Union and the Iron Curtain, the art was not yet well-known.
-Thus, the mission was born: to collect, restore and preserve Georgian art.
+Jokhtaberidze aimed to collect, restore and preserve Georgian art.
 In the beginning, the mission did not include the idea to build a completely new museum building, the idea was to collect and donate all the art to state museums.
-However, due to the collapse of the USSR and subsequent economic and civil turmoils, the state museums were left in dire situation and would not be able to accept all the art.
+However, due to the collapse of the USSR and subsequent economic and civil turmoil, the state museums were left in dire situation and were unable to accept all the art.

-After collecting art for over 23 years and succeeding in leading the largest telecommunication company in Georgia, Dr. George Jokhtaberidze saw an opportunity to buy real estate right in front of the building of Parliament of Georgia.
-An opportunity was quickly turned into a plan to build a complex of buildings that would become the Georgian Museum of Fine Arts and the Art House.
+After collecting art for over 23 years and leading the largest telecommunication company in Georgia, Jokhtaberidze saw an opportunity to buy real estate right in front of the building of Parliament of Georgia.
+He then commissioned the construction of a complex of buildings that would become the Georgian Museum of Fine Arts and the Art House.